nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

   	In the above examples an offset of -1001 is a special value.
 It indicates the offset could not be determined and the consumer will read from the last-committed offset once one becomes available.

-## Subscribe and publish
+## Publishing functionality

 ### `.kfk.BatchPub`

 _Publish a batch of messages to a defined topic_

-Syntax: `.kfk.BatchPub[x;y;z;r]`
+Syntax: `.kfk.BatchPub[tpcid;partid;data;keys]`

 Where

--   `x` is an integer denoting the topic (previously created) to be published on
+-   `tpcid` is an integer denoting the topic (previously created) to be published on
--   `y` is an integer or list of partitions denoting the target partition
+-   `partid` is an integer or list of partitions denoting the target partition
--   `z` is a mixed list payload containing either bytes or strings
+-   `data` is a mixed list payload containing either bytes or strings
--   `r` is an empty string for auto key on all messages or a key per message as a mixed list of bytes or strings
+-   `keys` is an empty string for auto key on all messages or a key per message as a mixed list of bytes or strings

 returns an integer list denoting the status for each message (zero indicating success)